 At St John's, there is a range of exciting after school clubs on offer to children.
 New clubs start throughout the year, letters will be sent home to advertise these.

-For more details please our Afterschool Clubs and Recorder/Keyboard Tuition Information Booklet (Pdf, 1Mb).
+For more details please our after school clubs and keyboard/recorder tuition booklet (Pdf, 1.5Mb)

-Please contact Mrs Manuel in the office for more information about clubs or to sign up.
+Please contact the office for more information about clubs or to sign up.